w3c/wcag3/guidelines/groups/process-and-task-completion/adequate-time/disable-timeout.md

 status: exploratory
 ---

-For each process with a time limit, a mechanism exists to disable the limit.
+For each :term[process] with a time limit, a mechanism exists to disable the limit.